front-commerce/developers.front-commerce.com/source/docs/advanced/features/return-merchandise-authorization.md

 ## The create RMA page

-We ship a page that is used to create a RMA.
+We ship a page that is used to create an RMA.
 The link to this page will show up in the order details page after you have implemented resolvers related to RMA.